Open Water Diver

 In the PADI Open Water Diver course, you learn to use basic scuba gear including a dive computer, and standard accessories.
 The equipment you wear varies somewhat, depending upon whether you’re diving in tropical, temperate or cold water

-Here in Thailand you will use a 3mm wetsuit or shorty.
+Here in Thailand and almost everywhere in South East Asia you will use a 3mm wetsuit or shorty.

 The Learning Materials You Need